cessda/cessda.cdc.userguide/advanced-search.md

 To search any ending of a root word, use "`*`" sign at the point where the spelling of the word could change.
 For example, *`nurs*`* will give you *nurse*, *nurses*, *nursing* etc whereas *`nurse*`* will not give *nursing*.
-Note: Elasticsearch will carry out some stemming in the search automatically but only on words in the titles.
+Note: Elasticsearch will carry out some stemming in the search automatically.

 ## Parenthesis search